Have you ever heard of colostrum? It is nutritive milk secreted by the mammary glands in late pregnancy and during the first few days of lactation.

 Healthy glutathione levels decline as we age, so it is important to get glutathione from dietary sources.
 Many people prefer whey protein, which is not a bad option either because it has many more benefits.
 However, colostrum is a great source of glutathione because it is a natural source of the precursors to glutathione production.

 Colostrum also contains other important nutrients that support the immune system and detoxification process.
 You can also go for cruciferous vegetables and other oral glutathione supplements to get oxidized glutathione.

 Dietary Recommendations and Other Useful Suggestions

 Apart from increasing your health-related knowledge on this sensitive topic of medical interest, MIP Colostrum offers much more than you may have initially imagined.
-It brings to you, a unique solution to fulfil all your Glutathione needs!
+It brings you a unique solution to fulfill all your Glutathione needs!

 MIP Colostrum has proven successful in providing beneficial nutrients for optimal health and vitality for long-term bodily sustenance against damaging free radicals.